StockSharp/doc/en/topics/designer/strategies/using_visual_designer/elements/data_sources/variable.md

 ![Designer Variable 00](../../../../../../images/designer_variable_00.png)

-The cube is used to store values, pass the previously stored value further along the chain of elements.
+The cube is used to store values and pass the previously stored value further along the chain of elements.

 ### Incoming sockets